What's the difference between pork scratchings, pork crackling and pork crunch / pork rind? November 13, 2018 18:24

 In simple terms, the difference between pork scratchings, crackling and rinds typically comes from the way they are cooked:

-- Pork scratchings are cooked once and are the hardest of these three.
+- Pork scratchings are traditionally cooked once and are the hardest of these three.
+We cook ours twice to achieve a more consistent snack, far less threatening to the ol' gnashers but just as satisfying.

 - Pork crackling is cooked twice.
 The second cook lightens the edge of the pork which puffs it a little, resulting in more flavour with less tooth-shattering crunch.